How to Build a Custom AI Agent from Scratch: Step-by-Step Guide for Developers

 "search": lambda query: f"[search results for: {query}]",

-# add more tools as needed
+# add other tools here

 }